MicrosoftDocs/windows-itpro-docs/windows/security/security-foundations/certification/fips-140-validation.md

 ## FIPS 140 and the Commercial National Security Algorithm Suite

 The *Commercial National Security Algorithm* (CNSA) suite is a set of cryptographic algorithms promulgated by the National Security Agency as a replacement for NSA Suite B cryptographic algorithms.
 Many CNSA cryptographic algorithms are also approved under the FIPS 140 standard.
-To determine whether a CNSA algorithm was included in the scope of CAVP validated algorithms used in a Microsoft product, choose a product from the drop-down menus at the top of this topic and reference the algorithm scope listed for each validated module.
+To determine whether a CNSA algorithm was included in the scope of CAVP validated algorithms used in a Microsoft product, navigate to the listing of FIPS 140 validated modules for the product in the sections above and reference the algorithm scope listed for each validated module.
+Further algorithm details are available in each module Security Policy document.

 ## FIPS 140 and Common Criteria certifications